 Why Is Emergency Lighting Essential?

-Safe Evacuation: In the event of a power failure, emergency lighting helps individuals safely exit the building by illuminating escape routes.
+- Safe Evacuation: In the event of a power failure, emergency escape lighting helps individuals safely exit the building by highlighting escape routes during an emergency evacuation.
+Emergency escape lighting should provide adequate illumination, including a minimum of 1 lux on narrow escape routes.

 By providing consistent lighting during emergencies, it reduces risks and improves safety for occupants in any building.